Can I generate subtitles in WeVideo?

 4. What languages does the Subtitle Generator support at this time?

-For WeVideo users with the Interactivity add-on, you can access the multi-language subtitle generator.
+The multi-language subtitle generator is available for users with a multi-user license.
 The multi-language subtitle generator will detect the language used in the video and generate the subtitles accordingly.
-You can also translate the subtitle to different languages with the multi-language subtitle generator.
+You can also translate the subtitles to different languages with the multi-language subtitle generator.

 WeVideo uses Amazon Transcribe as our base model to generate subtitles from the videos.